jmblankman/Relational-Database-Sheet-Metal-Shop/README.md

 The following files are included:
 - .sql file including the original SQL code
-- .pgn file that displays the created schema
+- .pgn file that displays the resulting relational model

+Note 1: The background of the relational model is a little odd - working on a fix